ver045/SQL_Alchemy_Challenge/README.md

 list the stations and observation counts in descending order.

-I will be analyzing the following: "Which station has the highest number of observations?"
+Analyze the following: "Which station has the highest number of observations?"

 Design a query to retrieve the last 12 months of temperature observation data (tobs).